f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

 # Ansible Role: bigiq_as3_device_disaster_recovery

-Performs a series of steps needed in BIG-IQ to replace a RMA (Return Merchandise Authorization) device which had AS3 application services deployed.
+Performs a series of steps needed in BIG-IQ to replace a RMA (Return Merchandise Authorization) device part of a HA-pair which had AS3 application services deployed.

-The role is supporting RMA device that was a member of an **Active-Standby HA pair** or **Standalone** in BIG-IQ.
+The role must be used **ONLY** in the case the RMA device did **NOT** have a **UCS backup** and was rebuilt manually and added back in the **Active-Standby HA pair**.
 The role is relevant when the RMA device was the **target of AS3 deployments**.

 Steps executed by the role automatically:
 1. Backup AS3 declarations and Legacy App Services from RMA device
 2. Delete the Application services on BIG-IQ dashboard using RMA device (apps won't be deleted on the BIG-IP but only on BIG-IQ)
 3. Remove the RMA device from BIG-IQ
-4. Add back the RMA device in BIG-IQ (assuming it has been replaced and UCS backup restored using the same IP address as before)
+4. Add back the RMA device in BIG-IQ
 5. Re-deploy the AS3 and Legacy Application Services on the new target device (no service impact)

 # Prerequisites

+- Make sure you do NOT have a UCS backup to restore the device trust between BIG-IQ and BIG-IP.
+  If you have a UCS backup, restore the UCS to the RMA device.
+This role does **NOT** need to be used.
 - Make sure device part of the same cluster can be successfully discover and imported in BIG-IQ
-- The RMA device have been replaced before running this role and is up and running, HA cluster sync (*if not standalone*)
+- The RMA device have been replaced before running this role and is up and running, HA cluster sync
 - Install following galaxy roles:
   - ``ansible-galaxy install f5devcentral.atc_deploy --force``
   - ``ansible-galaxy install f5devcentral.bigiq_move_app_dashboard --force``